The panel is comprised of eleven members:

 - to provide a mechanism for testing policy proposals and ensure they are consistent with the best available science, knowledge and expertise

 Scottish Government will provide policy and secretariat support to this process and schedule business in an efficient way.
-The AAP will also be kept appropriately sighted on minutes and developments from the ARIOB meetings which will be occurring fortnightly.
+The AAP will also be kept appropriately sighted on minutes and developments from the ARIOB meetings.

 Governance and accountability

-The AAP will be chaired by Professor Millar, with chairing being delegated to Dr Sallie Bailey (Deputy Chief Scientific Advisor for Environment, Natural Resources and Agriculture) where necessary.
+The AAP will be chaired by Professor Williams, with chairing being delegated to Dr Sallie Bailey (Deputy Chief Scientific Advisor for Environment, Natural Resources and Agriculture) where necessary.

 In line with ARIOB, the AAPs advice will be documented through meetings’ records and associated papers, and summarised, anonymised minutes of meetings will be placed in the public domain via a dedicated webpage on the Scottish Government website.
 Official reports prepared by the Board will be published on the Scottish Government website.

 Membership of the AAP is on a voluntary basis.
 Members will not receive any remuneration for participation, but are eligible to be reimbursed for any reasonable out of pocket expenses incurred in consequence of their participation in Board functions.

 The AAP's terms of reference and membership will be reviewed every six months to ensure that it remains fit for purpose.

 In the initial phase of work (first three months) meetings will take place monthly but will take pressing matters by correspondence between meetings as necessary.